kpodsiadlo7/Bank-Microservice-App/README.md

 #Bootstrap #JUnit #RESTAPI #PostgreSQL #Flyway #Spring security #mvc

 # Available

+### *Credit Logic
+* Before taking credit we have to fill proposal
+* There are several simple validation e.g. if commission is more than we have money on account we can't approve a credit proposal, also if we already have that kind of credit in our account
+* If everything is alright we are redirected to next view in which we have a choice to approve or cancel our proposal, there are detailed information about the credit e.g. interest, monthly fee etc.
+* Even if we cancel proposal, every attempt are stored in the database
+* At any time we can come back to a request that we did not approve for some reason

 ### Login and Register system
 * Checking before register by 'login' if user already exist
 * Password encoding